College Hockey, Inc. Staff

 Snee, a 1991 graduate of the University of St. Thomas in St. Paul, Minn., started his sports business career as an intern with the Minnesota North Stars and also worked for the NBA’s Minnesota Timberwolves and the Minnesota Moose of the now-defunct International Hockey League.

 Snee may be reached by email at email@example.com.

 Nate Ewell joined College Hockey, Inc., as Director of Communications in January 2011 and coordinates the organization's digital media, media relations and communications efforts.
 He was named Deputy Executive Director in January 2013.

-In 2002, Ewell co-founded "Inside College Hockey," a popular web site and ESPN.com affiliate that showcases the personalities, issues, and events of NCAA college hockey.
+In 2002, Ewell co-founded "Inside College Hockey," a popular web site and ESPN.com affiliate that showcased the personalities, issues, and events of NCAA college hockey.